Public Health asks county to create pandemic fund

 Creery pointed out that the CDC may be providing funds to each state, some of which may be allocated at the local public health level.

-Creery asked the supervisors to allocate the same amount as the previous year, $112,000, for the 2022 fiscal year but also asked for a “slush fund” to be established in addition to the budget in case additional funds were needed for pandemic response.
+Creery asked the supervisors to allocate the same amount as the previous year, $112,000, for the 2022 fiscal year but also asked for a fund to be established in addition to the budget in case additional funds were needed for pandemic response.

 The Board of Health plans to provide the supervisors continuing information and updates regularly as requested.